 Cost, Shipping, and Returns

-The Alice NightOne is an affordable at-home sleep test, and Singular Sleep’s kit includes everything you need to complete the study.
+The Alice NightOne is an affordable at-home sleep test.
 The company does not accept private insurance, though you can pay for the study with a health savings account or flexible spending account or get reimbursed by your insurance company if it covers the test.
-Singular is considered out-of-network for Medicare coverage, so you’ll have to submit a claim to get reimbursement or to count the test toward your deductible.
+Online retailers are considered out-of-network for Medicare coverage, so you’ll have to submit a claim to get reimbursement or to count the test toward your deductible.

 Your kit includes free shipping as well as paid packaging for returning the device.
-Singular Sleep doesn’t offer the test for people in Delaware, Hawaii, North Dakota, or Rhode Island.
 There is no prescription required, but customers in Guam must get a referral from their doctor.

-After ordering your sleep study from Singular Sleep, you’ll typically receive the device in two to three business days.
+After ordering your sleep study, you’ll typically receive the device in two to three business days.
 Upon completing your study, mail the device back in the prepaid packaging.
-Singular Sleep will email your results within two to four days of receiving the device.
+Your result will be emailed to you within two to four days of receiving the device.